danieldiasm/Janus-TheGateKeeper/README.md

 ## Installation

-This is needed only an arduino with a HC-06 sensor on Serial Interface.
+This is needed only an arduino with a HC-06 bluetooth module on Serial Interface.